defold/doc/docs/en/manuals/project-settings.md

 If set, hides the navigation and status bars and lets your app capture all touch events on the screen.

 #### Debuggable
 Whether or not the application can be debugged using tools such as [GAPID](https://github.com/google/gapid) or [Android Studio](https://developer.android.com/studio/profile/android-profiler).
-This will set the `android:debuggable` flag in the Android manifest.
+This will set the `android:debuggable` flag in the Android manifest ([official documentation](https://developer.android.com/guide/topics/manifest/application-element#debug)).

+#### Extract Native Libs
+Specifies whether the package installer extracts native libraries from the APK to the file system.
+If set to `false`, your native libraries are stored uncompressed in the APK.
+Although your APK might be larger, your application loads faster because the libraries load directly from the APK at runtime.
+This will set the `android:extractNativeLibs` flag in the Android Manifest ([official documentation](https://developer.android.com/guide/topics/manifest/application-element#extractNativeLibs)). `true` by default.

 ---